cds-snc/data-lake/docs/data/catalog/platform/gc-forms/templates.md

 - `templateToUser`: a many-to-many relationship of templates to their owners.
 - `user`: the users that have logged into GC Forms.

-No external user form submissions are part of this dataset.
-The only personally identifiable information (PII) is the user name and Government of Canada email address.
+No external user form submissions or personally identifiable information (PII) are part of this dataset.

 This dataset is represented in [Superset](https://superset.cds-snc.ca/) as the following Physical datasets: